Playsense occupational therapy is here to help and support children and families

 Is trained in the SOS Approach to feeding.

-Has completed her level 1 training in Theraplay intervention and assessment.
+Has completed her level 1 and 2 training in Theraplay intervention and assessment. '

-Emma is also a mother to two young children who are constantly teaching, challenging and improving her as a therapist.
+Emma is also a mother to three young children who are constantly teaching, challenging and improving her as a therapist.

 Tina Wheldon is an experienced, registered and practicing paediatric occupational therapist.
 Tina has over 14 years experience working with children as a paediatric occupational therapist.
 She has a Masters of Occupational Therapy Studies, and finished head of her year in 2006.